sfu-arch/gem5-SALAM/README.md

 build/ARM/hwacc/llvm_interface.cc:1522: panic: No function marked as top-level.
 Set the top_name parameter for your LLVMInterface to the name of the top-level function
 ```
 ### Solution:
-The compiler changed the name of the `top()` function, so gem5-Salam can not it.
-You can verify this by looking at the `top.ll` created in the `hw` directory.
-To solve this, add the following lines before the definition of the `top()` function in the `top.c` file.
+gem5-Salam can not find the top function because it is not declared in the source file or has been renamed by the compiler.
+You can verify this by looking at the `.ll` files created in the `hw` directory.
+If you have multiple `.c` files, you have to declare the top in all of them.
+To solve this issue, add the following lines in all of the `.c` files in the `hw` directory.
 This prevents the compiler to rename this function.

 ```C
 extern "C" {
     void top();